Bengal: Economy

 The Ganges Delta provided advantages of fertile soil, ample water, and an abundance of fish, wildlife, and fruit.
 Living standards for Bengal's elite were relatively better than other parts of the Indian subcontinent.
 Between 400 and 1200, Bengal had a well-developed economy in terms of land ownership, agriculture, livestock, shipping, trade, commerce, taxation, and banking.
 The apparent vibrancy of the Bengal economy in the beginning of the 15th century is attributed to the end of tribute payments to the Delhi Sultanate, which ceased after the creation of the Bengal Sultanate and stopped the outflow of wealth.
 Ma Huan's travelogue recorded a booming shipbuilding industry and significant international trade in Bengal.

 In 1338, Ibn Battuta noticed that the silver taka was the most popular currency in the region instead of the Islamic dinar.
 In 1415, members of Admiral Zheng He's entourage also noticed the dominance of the taka.
 The currency was the most important symbol of sovereignty for the Sultan of Bengal.
 The Sultanate of Bengal established an estimated 27 mints in provincial capitals across the kingdom.
 These provincial capitals were known as Mint Towns.
 These Mint Towns formed an integral aspect of governance and administration in Bengal.

 The taka continued to be issued in Mughal Bengal, which inherited the sultanate's legacy.
-As Bengal became more prosperous and integrated into the world economy under Mughal rule, the taka replaced shell currency in rural areas and became the standardized legal tender.
+As Bengal became more prosperous and integrated into the world economy under Mughal rule, the taka replaced shell currency in rural areas and became the standardised legal tender.
 It was also used in commerce with the Dutch East India Company, the French East India Company, the Danish East India Company and the British East India Company.
-Under Mughal rule, Bengal was the center of the worldwide muslin trade.
-The muslin trade in Bengal was patronized by the Mughal imperial court.
+Under Mughal rule, Bengal was the centre of the worldwide muslin trade.
+The muslin trade in Bengal was patronised by the Mughal imperial court.
 Muslin from Bengal was worn by aristocratic ladies in courts as far away as Europe, Persia and Central Asia.
 The treasury of the Nawab of Bengal was the biggest source of revenue for the imperial Mughal court in Delhi.
 Bengal had a large shipbuilding industry.
-The shipbuilding output of Bengal during the 16th and 17th centuries stood at 223,250 tons annually, which was higher than the volume of shipbuilding in the nineteen colonies of North America between 1769 to 1771.
+The shipbuilding output of Bengal during the 16th and 17th centuries stood at 223,250 tons annually, which was higher than the volume of shipbuilding in the nineteen colonies of North America between 1769 and 1771.